moaqz/cooknotes/README.md

 # Cooknotes

-Cooknotes is a local-first recipe management app.
+Cooknotes is a local-only recipe management app.

 ## ⭐ Features